mschmit88/SObjM/README.md

 #### SObjM.Result matches(List<SObject>)

-If you need to check if <b>multiple</b> sObjects meet certain criterias, then use this method.
+Use this method, if you need to check if <b>multiple</b> sObjects meet certain criterias.

 Example: